 The main benefit of being an owner-occupier of a commercial space rather than a tenant is owning an asset that will appreciate over time rather than paying similar monthly rent payments that contribute nothing to your net worth.
 It leaves you in control of your space, taking away the worry of eviction, unwanted changes or rent hikes.

-Investors will purchase commercial property with the intention of leasing it to business owners while sitting on an appreciating asset.
+Property investors will purchase commercial property with the intention of leasing it to business owners while sitting on an appreciating asset.

 A commercial mortgage can be used to finance any premises that generates an income for a business or investor.
-Most commonly we see applications for shops, pubs, care homes, industrial units and restaurants.
+Most commonly we see applications for office buildings, shops, pubs, care homes, industrial units and restaurants.

 This will vary from lender to lender based on their criteria.
 The amount you can borrow will be decided following an assessment of you and your business’ financial circumstances.
 Lenders need to know that the business is profitable enough to be able to service mortgage and interest payments over a period of many years.